googleinterns/spacetime-sim-2020/README.md

 ### Multi_agent directory:
 - ####  traffic_light_grid.py
     Source Location: edited from ~/flow/flow/envs/multiagent\
     Contains gym environment for a 1x3 and 2x2 intersection experiments.
-The class called MultiTrafficLightGridPOEnvPL has all the implemented methods that set the obersavation and action spaces, collects states, computes rewards, and logs rewards and travel time on tensoboard.
+The class called MultiTrafficLightGridPOEnvPL has all the implemented methods that set the observation and action spaces, collects states, computes rewards, and logs rewards and travel time on tensorboard.
 - ####  __init__.py Source Location:
     Source Location: edited from ~/flow/flow/envs/multiagent\
     Registers the created environments for FLOW to use
 - ####  grid1x3.py
     Source Location: edited from ~/flow/examples/exp_configs/non_rl\
     Similar purpose to grid1x1 above but for 1x3 multi-agent scenario, to run this file, in the flow/examples directory, run:
-    ###### $ python simulatate.py grid1x3
+    ###### $ python simulate.py grid1x3
 - ####  grid2x2.py
     Source Location: edited from ~/flow/examples/exp_configs/non_rl\
     Similar purpose to grid1x1 above but for 2x2 multi-agent scenario, to run this file, in the flow/examples directory, run:
-    ###### $ python simulatate.py grid2x2
+    ###### $ python simulate.py  grid2x2
 - ####  grid1x3_rl.py
     Source Location:  edited from ~/flow/examples/exp_configs/rl\
     Similar purpose to grid1x1_rl above but for 1x3 multi-agent scenario, to run this file, in the flow/examples directory, run:
-    ###### $ python simulatate.py grid1x3_rl
+    ###### $ python simulate.py  grid1x3_rl
 - ####  grid2x2_rl.py \
     Similar purpose to grid1x1_rl above but for 2x2 multi-agent scenario, to run this file, in the flow/examples directory, run:
-    ###### $ python simulatate.py grid2x2_rl
+    ###### $ python simulate.py  grid2x2_rl

 ### utils_and_source_code_edits directory:
 - ####  util.py
     Source Location: edited from ~/flow/flow/core\
-    This file contains code/methods that are shared amongst environemnts such as logging ot travel times.
+    This file contains code/methods that are shared amongst environments such as logging ot travel times.
 - #### traci.py
     Source Location: edited from ~/flow/flow/core/kernel/simulation\
-    This file contains code/methods that are shared amongst environemnts but are deeper into FLOW source code.
+    This file contains code/methods that are shared amongst environments but are deeper into FLOW source code.
 The lines of interest are 119 to 122.
-These lines enable SUMO to output an xml containing trip_infos that we collect travel times from.
+These lines enable SUMO to output an xml containing trip infos that we collect travel times from.

 ## Visualizing trained RL policies
-In order to viualize the policies, from in the ~/flow/flow/visualize run:
+In order to visualize the policies, from in the ~/flow/flow/visualize run:
 ###### $ python visualizer_rllib.py --result_dir "result_dir here" --checkpoint_num "checkpoint_num here"
 where "checkpoint_num here" and "result_dir here" correspond to the checkpoint number we are trying to visualize and the directory containing the trained policy respectively.